 Persona 5 is a game that combines some of the most juxtaposed concepts imaginable.
 Mechanically, it alternates between a tense Shin-Megami-Tensei-style RPG and a relaxed daily-life simulator.
 Visually, it alternates between the subdued realism of modern-day Tokyo and vibrant, highly stylized dungeons within the game.

 Narratively, it alternates between four main premises.
 There is the main story arc about a group of rebellious youth changing the hearts of corrupt authority figures and the subsequent pursuit of the group by the police.
-There is a supernatural element to the story wherein the rebels directly enter the subconscious of those corrupt and interact with their inner demons, which manifest themselves as mythological and religious icons.
-There is a huge psychological focus to the narrative, with the character traits of both friends and foes being explored and developed in considerable depth.
-Finally, there is the story of your character going through the mundane joys and challenges of high school life.
+There is a supernatural element to the story wherein the protagonists enter the minds of those corrupt and interact with their inner demons, manifested as mythological and religious icons.
+There is frequent psychological subtext, with the characters’ vulnerabilities unveiling themselves as you explore their minds.
+Finally, there is the concurrent story of your character going through the mundane joys and challenges of high school life.
 Persona 5 somehow manages to tie all these concepts together in a way where they coexist seamlessly.
-I believe this is accomplished in part by the game’s realistic characters, thoughtful psychological metaphors, and truthful portrayal of everyday life.
+I believe this is accomplished in part by the game’s realistic characters, thoughtful use of metaphors, and authentic portrayal of everyday life.

-Similarly, the over-the-top and vibrant styles of Palaces and Mementos do not break the realism of the game due to its use of psychological metaphors.
-While in Palaces and Mementos, your characters essentially become superheroes.
-They attack Shadows with over-the-top movements.
-They gain inexplicable strength, defence, and weapon proficiency.
-They even have the ability to summon an inner demon, known as their Persona, and use it to inflict elemental damage.
+Similarly, the metaphorical nature of Palaces and Mementos provides ample justification for their over-the-top and vibrant styles.
+For those who haven’t played the game, your characters essentially become superheroes while exploring these areas.
+They attack Shadows with acrobatic movements; gain inexplicable strength, defense, and weapon proficiency; and can even summon their inner demon, known as their Persona.
 However, the game justifies it in a way that doesn’t ask the player to suspend their disbelief.
 These events don’t need to be viewed as “real” in the same way your character’s everyday life is.
-The Palaces, Mementos, and everything within them, are symbolic representations of individuals’ subconscious.
-There is a degree of realism to these sections of the game.
-It just needs to be viewed from a metaphorical perspective.
+They take place in dream worlds where people’s abilities are (rather appropriately) elevated to a level of fantasy.

-Finally, Persona 5 shines in giving all of its characters deep, multilayered personalities that genuinely feel real.
+Finally, Persona 5 excels in creating an ensemble cast of high school students with relatable, multi-layered personalities.
 No matter how over-the-top the circumstances may seem, the characters that drive these events are believable.
-During your character’s free time, he can choose to spend time with any of his friends.
-Each successive meetup unlocks a new chapter in a subplot where your character learns more about his friend and helps them get through an inner struggle of theirs.
-The way your character’s friends are developed in these subplots is incredible.
-They are not just shown to have more to their personalities than what they display to the world, they also have sides to their true selves that the player would never have expected.
+Your character can choose to spend his free time with any of his friends.
+During these meetups, he learns more about their personal struggles and helps them cope.
+Each friend is not just shown to have more to their personalities than what they display to the world, they also have sides to themselves that the player would never expect.
 Take the characters Ann, Ryuji, and Makoto for example.

-Ann, an archetypal pretty girl, was in a not-so-secret relationship with the high school’s popular gym teacher.
-Her peers begrudged her for allegedly seducing the faculty member who everyone had a crush on.
-When your character first meets Ann, she is shown antagonized, ostracized, and labelled a slut.
-It turns out that, behind-the-scenes, this gym teacher had actually used his positional power to coerce Ann into a relationship that she did not want.
-As a player, you might expect her to be sullen, jaded, and matured by the situation.
-However, as your character gets closer to her, you find out that Ann is surprisingly strong-willed.
+Ann, a beautiful classmate with interracial parents, was in a not-so-secret relationship with the high school’s popular gym teacher.
+Her peers begrudged her for hooking up with a faculty member everyone had a crush on, and being “part foreigner” made her that much easier to antagonize.
+When your character first meets Ann, she is ostracized and labelled a slut.
+It is soon revealed that, behind-the-scenes, this gym teacher had used his positional power to pressure Ann into a relationship that she did not want.
+As a player, you might expect her to be sullen, jaded, and calloused by the situation.
+However, as your character gets closer to her, you find out that Ann is surprisingly resilient.
 She does not let that past incident define her and, in spite of it all, she does not let it dampen her optimistic outlook on life.

 Initially, Makoto exhibits every stigmatized trait of an academically-driven student.
-She gets A’s in all of her classes, she is the student council president, and she is rarely seen outside of the library.
-She comes across as cold, critical, and unempathetic.
-She acts submissive around authority figures and enforces their rules onto her peers.
-As you might expect, these traits are a result of strict expectations that have been placed on Makoto by her school and family.
+She gets A’s in all of her courses, she is the class president, and is rarely seen having fun.
+She comes across as cold, critical, and vigilant.
+She acts complacently around authority figures and enforces their rules onto her peers.
+As you might expect, these traits are the result of strict expectations that have been placed on Makoto by her school and family.
 She did not choose to live like this.
-Underneath her cold and collected exterior is someone desperately crying for help.
+Underneath her cold and collected exterior is someone desperately looking for an escape.
 However, her personality doesn’t end there.
-Makoto is aware of the effect stress has on her personality and is ashamed of it because, deep down, she genuinely cares about others.
+Makoto is ashamed at how this constant pressure is influencing her personality because, deep down, she genuinely cares about others.
 Furthermore, as your character spends time with Makoto outside of class, you find out that she’s actually pretty cool.
 Once relieved of her academic pressures and out on her own, Makoto displays a surprising amount of charm, style, and emotional intelligence.
 Also, she like mafia movies.
 Who would have expected that?

-Persona 5’s game mechanics actually employ a smart allegory for the teenage process of overcoming the perspectives of others and gaining the confidence to show your true self.
+Persona 5’s game mechanics actually employ a smart allegory for overcoming the labels others place on you and gaining the confidence to show your true self.
 The first time a character enters a Palace, they literally rip off the mask that they show the world.
 This releases their Persona, depicted as a mythological icon that symbolizes the public’s perception of them.
-It is a pivotal point for characters since they are no longer letting this Persona control them.
-On the contrary, they are the ones in control now.
-Once your character reaches the end of a friend’s subplot and helps them overcome an inner struggle, their Persona transforms into a stronger mythological icon that better reflects who they really are as a person.
+This is a pivotal point for the characters.
+They are no longer letting this Persona control their behaviour.
+They are now the ones in control and can utilize their personas to fight Shadows.
+Once your character grows close with a friend and helps them overcome an inner struggle, their Persona transforms into a stronger mythological icon that better reflects who they really are as a person.

-Ultimately, Persona 5 understands that the identities we display in high school are not necessarily the parts of our personality we want others to see, but rather the way we reflect the assumptions and expectations placed upon us.
-With this idea at its core, the game has created some of the most believable teenage characters I have ever seen in any novel, film, or video game.
+Ultimately, Persona 5 understands that the way we act in high school is often influenced by the expectations of others.
+We may not like the parts of our personality that we display but feel trapped by the idea that our peers have already decided who we are.
+As we mature, we learn to overcome labels and better understand who we are.
+With this concept at its core, the game has created some of the most believable teenage characters I have ever seen in any novel, film, or video game.

 No game is perfect, though, and Persona 5 definitely has its flaws.
-While characters, events, and tone of the game are consistently believable overall, there are two main areas where it just jumps the shark in my opinion.
+While characters, events, and the tone of the game are consistently believable overall, there are two main areas where it just jumps the shark in my opinion.
 These are during cutscenes and during scripted social events between Palaces.
-You could tell that the cutscenes were made by a separate production company.
-They were not poorly done by any means, in fact they beautifully drawn and animated.
-However, several of them were riddled with generic anime tropes that diminished the realism set by the rest of the game.
-Movement, colour, and lighting were reminiscent of the formulaic, big-budget series we see today.
-There was out-of-place humour, out-of-character perversion, and just enough fanservice to make you feel pandered to.
+Several of the cutscenes were riddled with generic anime tropes that diminished the realism set by the rest of the game.
+There was out-of-place (occasionally prejudiced) humour, out-of-character perversion, and just enough fanservice to make you feel pandered to.